scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDBServerAKS.md

 # Deploy Scalar DB server on Azure

-Scalar DB server is a standalone gRPC server that implements the Scalar DB interface.
+Scalar DB server is a gRPC server that implements the Scalar DB interface.
 We can deploy the Scalar DB server on any Kubernetes service.
 This guide will help you to deploy a Scalar DB server in azure AKS.